 There’s nothing natural about alarm clocks.
 And many sleep researchers and physicians would say that they’re one of the worst things for good sleep.
 But we use them anyway.
 Maybe it’s time we start to take the science of sleep a little more seriously and begin to rethink how we want our days to be organized.
 If we could be happier and healthier workers and students, it’s worth the investment in change and thinking past our expectations of nature and norms.

-The Slumbering Masses: Sleep, Medicine, and Modern American Life, available in October 2012 from University of Minnesota Press.
+Matthew Wolf-Meyer is assistant professor of anthropology at the University of California, Santa Cruz, and author of The Slumbering Masses: Sleep, Medicine, and Modern American Life, available in October 2012 from University of Minnesota Press.
 He blogs regularly here.